• Skip to primary navigation

 Conclusions

+And this is, in a nutshell, how you should prepare for the Spanish DELE A2 exam.
 Did you find this brief guide useful?
 If so (which I hope), would be so kind to share?
 There is a lot of people out there lost due to this transition to a new format. 📲

-As soon as more info will be available, I’ll add it here about the DELE A2.
-However, if you ended up here by mistake, because you are above an A2, you are going to enjoy these two posts:
+I tried to distil in here all what I know about the DELE A2 📆 However, if you ended up here by mistake, because you are above an A2, you are going to enjoy these two posts:

-How To Pass The Spanish DELE B2
+🇪🇸 How To Pass The Spanish DELE B2

-Preparar El DELE C2 De Español: Mi Experiencia y Mis Consejos (Spanish version)
+🇪🇸📚 Preparar El DELE C2 De Español: Mi Experiencia y Mis Consejos (Spanish version)

-… an excellent preparation to the Spanish DELE A2 😉
+Having said that, I can only wish you… an excellent preparation to the Spanish DELE A2 😉

 See you soon around here.

-Your personal linguistic trainer,
+Your personal DELE trainer,

 Fabio